 You should inform yourself of your legal options.
 It’s a good idea to have a local Charleston car accident lawyer review the details of your accident and discuss your legal options.
 You may have a legal right to file an injury claim and seek compensation from the individual or business that caused your injury.

-Joye Law Firm has four offices across the state of South Carolina including an office in Charleston.
+Joye Law Firm has five offices across the state of South Carolina including an office on Rivers Avenue in North Charleston.

 If you have been seriously injured in a car wreck caused by another motorist, you need the experience of our North Charleston accident attorneys.
 Our firm brings nearly 250 years of combined legal experience to each car accident case we handle.
 We are committed to assisting people who have been seriously injured in car crashes caused by negligent drivers in Charleston and North Charleston.
 While every auto accident has unique factors and we cannot guarantee a specific outcome for any case, we have proven results.
 We understand that hiring a lawyer is an important decision for you.
-Joye Law Firm was named 2016 Best Law Firm by the Charleston Post & Courier.
+Joye Law Firm was named the 2023 Best Law Firm by the Charleston City Paper.
 Our strong track record of verdicts and settlements shows that we have been successful time after time in resolving significant injury cases.
-Call our car accident attorneys at (877) 936-9707, or fill out our online claim contact form for a free initial consultation.
+Call our car accident attorneys at (888) 324-3100, or fill out our online claim contact form for a free initial consultation.